Frequently Asked Questions

 Employment

-• The application process for all jobs is handled locally by individual KIPP schools, regions, or by the KIPP Foundation, depending on the position.
-To learn more about what it’s like teaching at KIPP click here.
+• The application process for all jobs is handled by the individual KIPP schools/regions, or by the KIPP Foundation, depending on which entity is the employer for the position.
+KIPP school employees are not employees of the KIPP Foundation, but of the local KIPP school/region.

 Visit the Apply Now section of our website and follow the instructions in the job posting.
 Or, use our School Directory to contact a KIPP school directly.